Hijack the Seas: Tsunami

 Enid clapped her hands, seeming delighted, and I decided to blow her mind.

-“Watch this,” I said and crawled over.
+“Wait for it,” I said and crawled over.
 I took the cup from her and dunked a finger in it.
 And then touched the wet finger to the tiny “trunk” of the sapling . . .

 And pulled out yet another leaf.